Wondering how to keep your trees healthy this Winter?

 3 tips to help you keep your trees healthy all winter long.

-Winter will probably be pretty mild here in the valley, it usually is and it’s been a few years since we’ve had a real freeze here.
-It may not get below freezing or even below 40°F in the Arizona desert, however, it still gets cold enough to damage your trees.
-If we do have our first cold winter in the last few years, the outcome could be even worse for your teeth.
+Winter will probably be pretty mild here in the valley this year.
+It usually is and it’s been a few years since we’ve had a real freeze here.
+It may not get below freezing or even below 40°F in the Arizona desert most of the time.
+However, it still gets cold enough to damage your trees.
+If we do have our first cold winter in the last few years, the outcome could be even worse for your trees.
 We’ve got a few tips to help your trees see their way safely into the new year.

 Here are 3 tips to help you take care of your tree(s) this winter: